pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 = 1.6.10 =

-This minor upgrade adds some questions to the "Describe participant groups" page and fixes a few edge-case bugs.
+This minor upgrade adds win-win proposal questions to the "Describe participant groups" page, improves the translation page, and fixes some edge-case bugs.

 = 1.6.9 =